dora-team/dora.dev/hugo/content/guides/dora-metrics-four-keys/index.md

 ### Stability

 Stability measures the quality of the changes delivered and the team's ability to repair failures.
-DORA assesses throughput using the following metrics:
+DORA assesses stability using the following metrics:

 * **Change fail percentage** - This metric measures the percentage of deployments that cause failures in production, requiring hotfixes or rollbacks.
 A lower change failure rate indicates a more reliable delivery process.
 * **Failed deployment recovery time** - This metric measures the time it takes to recover from a failed deployment.
 A lower recovery time indicates a more resilient and responsive system.